amartincolby/Rust-Quick-Guide/README.md

     while structs cannot.
 My criticism is not with the implementation.
 It is with the term usage because terms are important. */

+    /*Tuples can be dot-accessed with a zero-based index, similar to arrays or lists in some other languages. */

+    let the_tuple_says = an_untyped_tuple.1; // 42

     /*** Struct Methods ***/